-Sujin Lim, Landscape Painting, 2019, HD single channel video, 31:34 min.
+Sujin Lim, Landscape Painting, 2019, HD single channel video and 6 paintings, 31:34 min.
 Courtesy of the artist

 South Korea, where her father grew up.
 For this exhibition, Lim creates a poetic tribute to a devastated landscape and community, highlighting what is lost and what remains.